Repvåg Church

-Repvåg Church (Repvåg kirke) is a chapel of the Church of Norway in Nordkapp Municipality in Troms og Finnmark county, Norway.
+Repvåg Church (Repvåg kirke) is a chapel of the Church of Norway in Nordkapp Municipality in Finnmark county, Norway.
 It is located in the village of Repvåg.
 It is an annex chapel for the Nordkapp parish which is part of the Hammerfest prosti (deanery) in the Diocese of Nord-Hålogaland.
 The red, wooden church was built in a long church style in 1967 using plans drawn up by the architect Trond Dancke.
 The church seats about 50 people.
 The church is only used a couple of times per year for worship services.